microsoft/qsharp/README.md

 The build script will check these dependencies and their versions and fail if not met.

 To build, in the root directory run `python ./build.py`.
-By default this will create a development build of each project.
+By default this will run a development build of each project.

 To run the "playground" locally, `cd` into the `playground` directory, and run `npm start`.